City Walks Through Italy: Your Guide to 20 Must-See Destinations

 Dolceacqua is a small commune near the border with France.
 The 10km diversion is worth as you head towards Nice from Italy.
 It very much feels like time has stood still for centuries.
 With buildings in good condition and people going about their lives in an ancient setting.

-The 15th-century Ponte Vecchio is an arch bridge, the subject of a painting by Monet.
-It crosses the river Nervia to the wonderful old medieval village full of winding lanes climbing the hill to the Doria Castle.
+The 15th-century Ponte Vecchio is an arch bridge, the subject of a Monet painting.
+It crosses the river Nervia to the wonderful old medieval village of Doria, which is full of winding lanes climbing the hill to the castle.

-The narrow lanes with tall buildings on either side give the feeling of walking in a canyon.
+The narrow lanes with tall buildings on either side feel like walking in a canyon.

-Doria Castle dates its origins to the 12th century, built by the Counts of Ventimiglia.
+Doria Castle’s origins are in the 12th century, built by the Counts of Ventimiglia.
 It began as a circular tower and a smaller building.
 This was added over the years to become a fortified noble residence for the Doria family.

 7. Genoa, Liguria